ALFA-group/Tutorial_GP-LLM/README.md

 # Tutorial-LLM_GP

 Simple implementation of Evolutionary Computation with LLMs.
 It is an extension of [https://github.com/flexgp/pony_gp](https://github.com/flexgp/pony_gp) with addition of LLM based operators.
-Uses `python3`.
+The LLM based operators are based on [https://arxiv.org/abs/2401.07102](https://arxiv.org/abs/2401.07102).
+It uses `python3`.

 ## Install